johnadewumi1/Remediate_Public_S3/README.md

 ![image](https://github.com/johnadewumi1/Remediate_Public_S3/blob/main/images/Architecture_Diagram.png.png)
 # Project Statement
 Your Senior Management is concerned about engineers creating public accessible S3 buckets.
-They want you to track situations like this and if you find any, they want to remediate them using Lambda.
+They want you to track situations like this and if you find any, they want to remediate them.
 After the remediation is complete, they want you to send a notification to the security department about which buckets were remediated.
 You determine what your Lambda function should do.
 Your solution should: